Jefferson Parish town hall to be scheduled to tackle coyote problem

 The decision follows multiple complaints from people in Metairie who say coyotes are killing their cats.

-“I am telling y’all you have got to do something,” Jefferson Parish resident Myrell Bergeron said while speaking to council members.
+“I am telling you all you have got to do something,” Jefferson Parish resident Myrell Bergeron said while speaking to council members.

 Bergeron was among the group, airing their frustrations over the coyote sightings in their neighborhoods.